core-unit-bioinformatics/knowledge-base/nextflow-config.md

 You were browsing through the [nf-core workflow catalogue](https://nf-co.re/pipelines) and found the desired workflow?
 Great!
 The next steps guide you through the process of running it on CUBI infrastructure.

-### 1. Download everything necessary for the workflow <a id="Downloadeverything"></a>
+### 1. Download the workflow / offline usage <a id="Downloadeverything"></a>

 It is recommended to download the workflow, also for offline usage.
+For offline usage, also add `export NXF_OFFLINE='TRUE'` to your `.bashrc` or scripts to avoid nextflow looking online for updates.
 More information at [https://nf-co.re/docs/usage/offline](https://nf-co.re/docs/usage/offline).
 This is quickly done using `nf-core download`, which is part of the nf-core tools package and prompts you through the necessary options for downloading.
 You can also specify them through the CL (Command Line), here is an example for the nf-core sarek workflow: